aapopalkama/Face-Detection-Model-/README.md

 # Face-Detection-Model-
-* Face Detection Model from Video using Deep Learning
+* Face Detection Model from Video using Deep Learning.

 * The required libraries can also be obtained using the pip, but i recommend using anaconda.